Security-Card-Game/securityDeckGame/ROUNDS.md

 # Game preparation

 * Compile a deck of
-* * X Incidents
+  * Attacks
-* * Y Events
+  * Events
-* * Z Oopsies
+  * Oopsies
+  * Lucky cards
-and make it a total of N cards without the incidents.
+and make it a total of N cards without the attacks.
 Split the cards into X + 1 piles.
-Add one incident to every pile but the first.
+Add one attack to every pile but the first.
 Put the piles together.
 Do not mix.

 # Game start